Micron Technology Inc. (MU) Just Got Our Attention

 Cowen gave a rating of “Outperform” to MU, setting the target price at $105 in the report published on April 01st of the current year.

-During the last 5 trading sessions, MU fell by -5.50%, which changed the moving average for the period of 200-days by +67.62% in comparison to the 20-day moving average, which settled at $81.16.
-In addition, Micron Technology Inc. saw 3.30% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, MU rose by +6.60%, which changed the moving average for the period of 200-days by +81.68% in comparison to the 20-day moving average, which settled at $80.87.
+In addition, Micron Technology Inc. saw 9.11% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading